 Here you can find out more information on Japanese knotweed, including legal issues, from various sources.
-Click on the links in the titles to be taken to the relevant page.

 These links are provided in good faith and we cannot be held responsible for either the link or the information contained within them.

 Defra - Department for Environment Food and Rural Affairs

 Defra is the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry and sustaining a thriving rural economy.
 Together, with other government bodies, they provide information on Preventing Japanese knotweed from spreading.